- Do I need to take the Chemistry Placement?

 The Student Academic Success Center (SASC) also offers drop-in assistance for those seeking additional help and/or resources.
 Please contact them for more information.
 We also offer a list of Tutors in Chemistry.

-- What will the exam include?
+- What does the Chemistry Placement include?

 - Basic Math/Algebra Skills